kammt/SecretHitlerMobileCompanion/README.md

 - LeakCanary (https://github.com/square/leakcanary, licensed under the Apache 2.0 license)
 - FlexboxLayout (https://github.com/google/flexbox-layout, licensed under the Apache 2.0 license)
 - Additionally, image and sound files have been used from the SecretHitlerIO project (https://github.com/cozuya/secret-hitler, licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License)

+# License and Attribution
+This app is based on the board game Secret Hitler.
+However, do keep in mind that this app is not intended to replace the game but rather extend on it to make the experience easier and more fun for all players.
+Secret Hitler is designed by Max Temkin (Cards Against Humanity, Humans vs. Zombies) Mike Boxleiter (Solipskier, TouchTone), Tommy Maranges (Philosophy Bro) and illustrated by Mackenzie Schubert (Letter Tycoon, Penny Press).

+This game is licensed as per the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (See the <a href="LICENSE">LICENSE file</a> for more information).